Bayesian Multi-task Variable Selection with an Application to Differential DAG Analysis: Bayesian Multi-task Variable Selection

+is the probability that the $j$-th coordinate is activated in the $k$-th data set in the $l$-th single-effect model, conditioning on the other $L-1$ single effects.

-By an argument similar to that in~\cite{wang2020simple}, we can show that this IBSS algorithm coincides with the coordinate ascent variational inference algorithm \citep{blei2017variational} for maximizing the ELBO over a particular variational family for the muSuSiE model; see Appendix \ref{appx:fit-muSuSiE}, where we also explain how to choose the stopping criterion and estimate $\sigma^2$ and $\sigma_0^2$ empirically.
+By an argument similar to that in~\cite{wang2020simple}, we can show that this IBSS algorithm coincides with the coordinate ascent variational inference (CAVI) algorithm \citep{blei2017variational} for maximizing the evidence lower bound over a particular variational family for the muSuSiE model; see Appendix B, supplementary materials, where we also explain how to choose the stopping criterion and estimate $\sigma^2$ and $\tau^{(l)}$ empirically in Algorithm~\ref{alg:IBSS}.

+\begin{remark} We can also implement the VB algorithm for the model proposed in Section~\ref{sec:model} by generalizing VB methods for single-task variable selection~\citep{carbonetto2012scalable, huang2016variational, ormerod2017variational, ray2022variational}.
+However, a key advantage of the IBSS algorithm for SuSiE/muSuSiE is that, in addition to being fast, it does not use a variational family that assumes independence among $\gamma_1, \dots, \gamma_p$ (in single-task variable selection, $\gamma_j$ indicates whether the $j$-th covariate is activated), which is particularly important for high-dimensional applications where high collinearity is expected.
+We refer readers to~\citet{wang2020simple} for more discussion on why this ``sum of single effects'' representation can effectively overcome collinearity and the advantage of IBSS over deterministic search algorithms that return a single best model. \end{remark}